 Utah’s Capital City Fire Department

-At the Salt Lake City Fire Department, our firefighters take great pride in serving Utah’s capital city.
+At the Salt Lake City Fire Department (SLC Fire), our firefighters take great pride in serving Utah’s capital city.

 We value community, safety, service, leadership, trust, and responsibility.